medchakkir/NATO-alphabet/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests!
-Some potential improvements could be:

-- Adding a graphical user interface
-- Supporting number conversion
-- Adding pronunciation guides
-- Implementing batch processing for multiple words

 ## License